-The Sentencing Council is consulting on revised sentencing guidelines for seven assault offences, including common assault and attempted murder, and a new guideline for assault on emergency workers.
+The Sentencing Council is consulting on revised sentencing guidelines (external link, opens in a new tab) for seven assault offences, including common assault and attempted murder, and a new guideline for assault on emergency workers.

 The Council is proposing changes to the way in which the seriousness of assault offences is assessed.
 The revised draft guidelines introduce, where possible, more specific culpability and harm factors as well as a greater number of offence categories and sentence starting points and ranges.